revanth83/revanth83.github.io/_posts/2015-4-7-First-Post.md

 ---
 layout: post
-Title: First week at Metis!
+Title: Processing the MTA turnstile data!
 ---

-Next you can update your personal site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+During the first week, I used Python to analyze the publicly available MTA turnstile data.
+I also wrote a proposal on the possible usage of this data for practical purposes and made a presentation on it.Next you can update your personal site name, avatar and other options using the _config.yml file in the root of your repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)